coder-mike/microvium/doc/reference.md

 Compile-time only.
 See [ephemeral](#ephemerals).

 A guest can call `vmImport` at compile time to get a reference to the corresponding host function identified by the given `id`.
 On each host on which the guest is restored, the reference will be reconnected to whatever function has the associated ID in that host.
+When a snapshot is restored at runtime, all the previously-imported functions will be resolved in the new runtime host.

 IDs must be integers in the range `0` to `65535`.